-5. Liabilities for Breach of Contract
+4. Liabilities for Breach of Agreement

-- 5.1 Either Party that breaches this Agreement and thus causes it impossible to perform this Agreement in whole or in part shall bear the liability for breach of contract, and indemnify the other Party against the losses (including litigation fees and attorney fees) thus caused.
-Where both Parties are in breach of this Agreement, they shall bear their respective liabilities according to the actual circumstances. - 5.2 Where the Borrowers fail to perform their obligations to make repayment within the period set out in this Agreement, they shall pay the default interests at a rate of 0.1‰ of the overdue amount on a daily basis, until all the principal, default interests and other amount are paid up.
+- 4.1 Either Party that breaches this Agreement and thus causes it impossible to perform this Agreement in whole or in part shall bear the liability for breach of contract, and indemnify the other Party against the losses (including litigation fees and attorney fees) thus caused.
+Where both Parties are in breach of this Agreement, they shall bear their respective liabilities according to the actual circumstances. - 4.2 Where the Borrowers fail to perform their obligations to make repayment within the period set out in this Agreement, they shall pay the default interests at a rate of 0.1% of the overdue amount on a daily basis, until all the principal, default interests and other amount are paid up.

-6. Notice
+5. Notice

-- 6.1 All notices and other communications required or permitted to be given pursuant to this Agreement shall be delivered personally or sent by registered mail with postage prepaid, commercial courier service or facsimile transmission to the contact address of such Party.
+5.1 All notices and other communications required or permitted to be given pursuant to this Agreement shall be delivered personally or sent by registered mail with postage prepaid, commercial courier service or facsimile transmission to the address of such Party set forth below.
 Each notice shall be followed by a confirmation copy sent by email.
-The dates on which notices shall be deemed to have been effectively given shall be determined as follows: - 6.1.1 Notices given by personal delivery, courier service, registered mail with postage prepaid shall be deemed effectively given on the date of receipt or rejection at the address specified for notices; or - 6.1.2 Notices given by facsimile transmission shall be deemed effectively given on the date of successful transmission (as evidenced by an automatically generated confirmation of transmission).
+The dates on which notices shall be deemed to have been effectively given shall be determined as follows:

+- 5.1.1 Notices given by personal delivery, courier service, registered mail with postage prepaid shall be deemed effectively given on the date of receipt or rejection at the address specified for notices; or - 5.1.2 Notices given by facsimile transmission shall be deemed effectively given on the date of successful transmission (as evidenced by an automatically generated confirmation of transmission). - 5.2 The addresses of the Parties for receiving notices are as follows: